UHart should feel like home. That’s why we offer flexible living arrangements to match your individual lifestyle.

 You will have access to various room types, study lounges, and free laundry facilities.
 We also allow you to choose your own roommate, and first-year students have the option of being a part of a Residential Learning Community.

 For your convenience, dining halls, wellness facilities, and academic buildings are just a short walking distance away.
-Each living area has a multiple Resident Assistants (RAs) and a full-time Resident Director (RD), who can help you when you have questions or concerns.
+Each living area has multiple Resident Assistants (RAs) and a full-time Resident Director (RD), who can help you when you have questions or concerns.

 Experience what it is like to live at UHart

 Resident Directors (RDs) are full-time professional staff members who oversee the residential experience, management, and operation of a residential area.
 RDs collaborate with the Division of Student Success (DSS) and academic partners to promote residential engagement and learning, as well as support students’ social, personal, and academic success.
 RDs supervise area RAs and help them create to create active, engaged, and inclusive communities.
 They also connect students to campus resources; clarify policies; serving as a campus hearing officer; address residential concerns; and partner with Aramark Facilities to resolve facility-related concerns.

 Resident Advisors (RAs) are returning student leaders who serve as students’ first point of contact on floors or in buildings.
 RAs play a vital role in developing communities that are active, engaged, and inclusive.
 RAs do this by interacting with, as well as facilitating interactions between residents; connecting students to campus resources; completing administrative tasks; facilitating community meetings, mediating conflicts; facilitating on-going community developmental activities and programs; enforcing safety measures in cooperation with Public Safety; and using duty responsibilities to shape positive student behavior.